 You might look at:

 Employment personality testing is a great way to complement the interview process.
-First, because it really does complement the process; it doesn’t replace it.
+First, because it really does compliment the process; it doesn’t replace it.
 You want the icing and the cake.
 I’m all about getting my hands on as much data and insight as possible when hiring.
 When you’re dealing with people and human behavior, it’s complex, so the more you know, the better off you’ll be.